DaehwanKimLab/centrifuge/README.md

     cd centrifuge
     make

-### Building databases
+### Building indexes

-We provide several databases on the Centrifuge homepage at http://www.ccb.jhu.edu/software/centrifuge.
+We provide several indexes on the Centrifuge homepage at http://www.ccb.jhu.edu/software/centrifuge.
 To create your own, you need to download and index the genomes.

 #### Downloading genomes
-[Centrifuge] needs the NCBI taxonomy for the naming and hierachy.
+[Centrifuge] needs the NCBI taxonomy for the naming and hierarchy.
 To download the taxonomy and GI to taxonomy mapping, as well as all complete viral, archaeal and bacterial genomes from RefSeq, use the following commands: